guillermomuntaner/GMImagePicker/README.md

 ### Features
 1. Allows selection of multiple photos and videos, even from different albums.
+2. Optional single selection mode.
+3. Optional camera access.
-2. Optional bottom toolbar with information about users selection.
+4. Optional bottom toolbar with information about users selection.
-3. Works in landscape orientation and allow screen rotation!
-4. It can be used as Popover on iPad, with customizable size.
 5. Full and customizable acces to smart collections(**Favorites**, **Slo-mo** or **Recently deleted**).
+6. Filter by collections & albums.
+7. Filter by media type.
+8. Customizable colors, fonts and labels to ease branding of the App.
+9. By default mimics UIImagePickerController in terms of features, appearance and behaviour.
-6. Dynamically sized grid view, easy to customize and fully compatible with iPhone 6/6+ and iPad.
+10. Dynamically sized grid view, easy to customize and fully compatible with iPhone 6/6+ and iPad.
-7. Mimics UIImagePickerController in terms of features, appearance and behaviour.
+11. Works in landscape orientation and allow screen rotation!
+12. It can be used as Popover on iPad, with customizable size.
-8. Fast & small memory footprint powered by PHCachingImageManager.
+13. Fast & small memory footprint powered by PHCachingImageManager.
-9. Full adoption of new iOS8 **PhotoKit**.
+14. Full adoption of new iOS8 **PhotoKit**.
 Returns and array of PHAssets.

 ## Usage